Table of Contents

 Graceland University takes photographs and videotapes of students throughout the year.
 These images often include students in classrooms, residence halls, microlabs, at athletic events and other university activities.
 Graceland reserves the right to use these photographs and videotapes in the promotion of the university.
 Students who enroll at Graceland University do so with the understanding that photographs may be taken which would include them and these photos may be used in university publications, newspapers and other media for promotional purposes only.
 Names of students may be released to the press regarding student involvement in academic and extracurricular activities.

 The university may dismiss or remove a student whose mental or physical condition constitutes a threat or undue burden to himself/herself or others.
 A student may also be suspended/expelled for cause if his or her actions are found to be detrimental to the university community.
 In case of suspension/expulsion for cause, the student will receive failing grades for the semester.
 Re-enrollment requires permission from the Dean of Students.

 Graceland University will generally handle complaints or concerns of students through the grievance procedure.
 This procedure is designed to handle situations expediently.
 Academic issues will be handled under the supervision of the Vice President for Academic Affairs, student-related ones by the Vice President for Student Life, athletics-related ones by the Athletic director, etc. Graceland University will handle complaints or concerns with sensitivity, confidentiality, and with respect to the Graceland community.
-A copy of the grievance procedure is available in the Dean of Students office (Lamoni) or from the respective School Dean (Independence).

 PROCEDURE Any member of the Graceland student body who has a complaint or concern may initiate the following informal and formal actions.
 Access of information provided by the complainant will be available only to those persons on a reasonable need-to-know basis.